voxel51/platform-sdk/tests/README.md

 # Local Analytic Testing Server

-This directory provides a local testing server that you can use to test your analytic Docker image locally on your machine to verify that it works properly before deploying it to the Voxel51 Platform.
+This package provides a local testing server that you can use to test your analytic Docker image locally on your machine to verify that it works properly before deploying it to the Voxel51 Platform.

-The test suite consists of a simple HTTP server that will mock the expected behavior of the Platform API when your analytic Docker communicates with it.
+The tool consists of a simple HTTP server that will mock the expected behavior of the Platform API when your analytic Docker communicates with it.
 When you launch the server, it provides a `docker run` command that you can copy and paste into another terminal to run your Docker image locally.